The story of the hardships of many of the 56 men who signed the Declaration of Independence.

 What is not in dispute is that most of the fifty-six signers of the Declaration of Independence were wealthy men who, in Paul Harvey’s words, “had everything to lose.”
 They risked it all because, as Harvey further states, “they learned liberty is so much more important than security.”

-John Witherspoon of New Jersey was a Presbyterian minister who was also the president of the College of New Jersey (now Princeton University).
+John Witherspoon of New Jersey was a Presbyterian minister and the president of the College of New Jersey (now Princeton University).
 He lost his son James during the Battle of Germantown in 1777.

 Abraham Clark of New Jersey knew the serious situation he found himself, saying shortly after signing, “Perhaps our Congress will be exalted on a high gallows…I assure you, Sir, I see, I feel, the danger we are in.”
-Two of Clark’s sons, Aaron and Thomas, were captured by the British.
+The British captured two of Clark’s sons, Aaron and Thomas.

 Robert Morris of Pennsylvania is a name that Americans should more widely recognize.
 He was absent from the vote for independence on July 2, 1776, because he was not ready to see the colonies separate from Great Britain, but he later changed his mind and signed the Declaration of Independence.

-Nobody was more instrumental in the financing of the Revolutionary War than Morris.
-Whether it was securing funds through foreign governments and contacts with business associates, securing loans in his own name, or contributing his own cash to the cause of independence, Morris did all he could to fund the war effort.
+Nobody was more instrumental in financing the Revolutionary War than Morris.
+Whether securing funds through foreign governments and contacts with business associates, securing loans in his own name, or contributing his own cash to the cause of independence, Morris did all he could to fund the war effort.

 Morris was one of only six men, along with fellow Pennsylvania delegates Benjamin Franklin, James Wilson, and George Clymer, and with Roger Sherman of Connecticut and George Reed of Delaware, to sign both the Declaration of Independence in 1776 and the Constitution in 1787.
 Later in life, Robert Morris spent three and half years in debtors’ prison after defaulting on multiple loans.
 He was visited in prison by George Washington, who understood and appreciated Morris’ role in keeping the Continental Army financed and supplied when the men of Washington’s army were close to their breaking point.

-John Morton of Pennsylvania was a crucial vote in favor of independence in a divided Pennsylvania delegation.
+John Morton of Pennsylvania cast a crucial vote in favor of independence in a divided Pennsylvania delegation.
 Without his vote, Pennsylvania might have been the only state to vote against independence on July 2, 1776.
-Morton has the unfortunate distinction of being the first of the fifty-six signers to die, doing so because of an illness in April 1777.
+Morton has the unfortunate distinction of being the first of the fifty-six signers to die, doing so in April 1777 because of an illness.

 At the time of Morton’s death, the prospect of an independent United States of America seemed doubtful at best.
 The Continental Army had suffered multiple defeats and was on the run against the mighty British army and navy.